The NIHR has a long established history of funding studies with an element of international collaboration.

 - Enables important projects in smaller UK patient group or with potential recruitment challenges to proceed.

 - Pools international resources and provides opportunity for data analysis and learning.

 - Enables understanding of shared international priorities and opportunities.

-What are the challenges to consider for proposals with international collaborations, these include, but are not limited to:
+What are the challenges to consider for proposals with international collaborations?
+These include:

 - Establishing responsibility in terms of publication, copyright, and research governance issues etc.

 - Intellectual property issues and funders terms will need to be detailed through an agreement across contracting institutions.

 - Recognise where key element(s) of the study are not relevant to a UK setting.

 Consider and mitigate any additional risks associated with the international collaboration element of a proposal.
 Examples may include: